-Coming from Italy, this cheese is one of the oldest soft cheeses in the world.
-Aged for 6 to 10 weeks, Taleggio is easily recognised by its rich, pungent flavour and smell.
+Hailing from Italy, Taleggio is one of the oldest soft cheeses in the world.
+It’s aged for 6 to 10 weeks and is easily recognised by its rich, pungent flavour and smell.

 Check out some of our other dairy lovin’ articles: